Every inventory spreadsheet template on the internet has the same problem: it's empty.

 The Spreadsheet Isn't the Hard Part.
 The Data Entry Is.

 Nobody abandons an inventory spreadsheet because the columns were wrong.
-They abandon it because typing in a 200-line supplier invoice is soul-crushing work.
-Then the packing slips pile up.
-Then the spreadsheet is 3 weeks behind reality and you start over.
+They abandon it because the data entry never ends.
+Invoices pile up, packing slips get ignored, and the spreadsheet falls behind reality.

 That's the cycle Spreadsheet Agent breaks.
 Your documents — invoices, packing slips, catalogs, photos of stock counts — go in.
 Structured data comes out, mapped to your columns, ready to review and insert.

-The spreadsheet stays current because updating it takes 30 seconds instead of an hour.
-Try it free →
+The spreadsheet stays current because updating it doesn't require hours of manual typing.